 Body weight training’s degree of difficulty varies from how

-much total body weight is used as resistance in each exercise, in exercises like:
+much total body weight is used as resistance in each exercise, like:

 Wide Grip Chins

-Parallel Bar Dips – these use the entire weight of the body, these are great strength and shaping exercises, but a strong athletic ability is needed.
+- these exercises use the entire weight of the body, producing great strength and shaping movements, but a strong athletic ability is needed.

 Other body weight exercises don’t encompass as much body weight resistance allowing for a little less athletic ability such as: